ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Methods

 With this method, we are able to define four populations of clumps in our sample: Empty, Isolated, Simple, and Rich.
 The Empty sub-sample is composed of clumps without dendrogram detections in the hierarchical structure catalog.
 Isolated targets are minimally fragmented, Simple targets have an intermediate level of sub-structure, and Rich targets have the highest level of morphological hierarchy.
 We provide a few representative examples from our sample for each population in Figure \ref{fig:clump_class}.

 We note that there are 48 Empty targets that have core detections from the ALMAGAL core catalog \citep{Coletta_2025} but no dendrogram detections.
 Additionally, there are 10 targets that have dendrogram detections, but no core detections, all of which are part of the Isolated sub-sample.
 We attribute this discrepancy to the difference in the data products and the structure identification algorithm used for this catalog and the ALMAGAL core catalog.
 For this catalog we use a spatially smoothed, common linear resolution version of the ALMAGAL data and a dendrogram-based extraction procedure, whereas the ALMAGAL core catalog is generated using the native resolution data products with the \textit{CuTEx} algorithm.
+Additionally, for the hierarchical structure catalog, a structure is required to have a peak intensity of $3\sigma_{\text{rms}}$ and a minimum intensity threshold of $2\sigma_{\text{rms}}$ at the structure boundary.
+For the ALMAGAL core catalog, core detections must have a peak intensity of at least $5\sigma_{\text{rms}}$ and there is no minimum intensity threshold imposed.

 In Figure \ref{fig:max_lvl_dists}, we show the exponential distribution fits for the maximum dendrogram levels found in the near and far samples, and indicate the $1\sigma_{\text{level}}$ and $3\sigma_{\text{level}}$ for each distribution.
 Since the maximum dendrogram level is always an integer value, we round these values to the nearest integer.
 For their respective near and far distributions, all Isolated targets have a maximum level $<1\sigma_{\text{level}}$, Simple targets have a maximum level $\geq1\sigma_{\text{level}}$ and $<3\sigma_{\text{level}}$, and Rich targets have a maximum level $>3\sigma_{\text{level}}$.
 The corresponding integer ranges are shown in the panels of Figure \ref{fig:max_lvl_dists}.
 We summarize the categorical cross-sections of our ALMAGAL sample in Table \ref{tab:sample}.